Skip to main content

 Proving times for the zkVM are directly related to the number of cycles in an execution.

-General techniques and advice
+General Techniques and Advice

 Start by applying general techniques and best practices for optimizing your code.